 Harvard Law School is committed to the full inclusion of students with disabilities in the life of the University.
 In accordance with Section 504 of the Rehabilitation Act of 1973, the Americans with Disabilities Act (ADA), and the Americans with Disabilities Act Amendments Act (ADAAA), HLS provides accommodations and support to students with documented disabilities on an individual, case-by-case basis.

 How to Register for Accessibility-Related Accommodations

-Accommodations are available to students in both in-person and remote learning environments.
+Accommodations are available to students in all learning environments.

 To be considered for accommodations, please complete registration materials and provide documentation for review.